Titus-os/azure-network-protocols/README.md

 - Create Virtual Machines(Linux/Windows 10 Pro)
 - Install Wireshark on the Windows 10 VM and Filter for ICMP Traffic
-- Use SSH From Windows machine to connect to Linux VM
+- Use SSH from a Windows machine to connect to the Linux VM
 - Observe DNS Traffic using nslookup from the Windows 10 VM/Wireshark